mohitarora3/Fashion-Store/README.md

    ## Fashion Store
-   *An eccoemerce website of garments*
+   *An ecommerce website of garments*

 ## Prerequisities